2026-2027 COACHING NOW LIVE!

 Testimonials

 "It is hard to explain how awesome Blackstone is.
 I went into the year without understanding the first thing about moot court.
-But after camp and just a couple of sessions with Ethan, my entire perspective was changed and I became radically more confident.
+But after camp and just a couple of sessions with my coach, my entire perspective was changed and I became radically more confident.

 Unlike some coaches I've had in the past, they don't let stuff go in one ear and come out the other.
 And to top it all off, all of the coaches have a love for God and truly want the students to do well.
 I was refreshed after each coaching session I had and was given a drive to succeed.
 Thank you all so much!
 You guys are the best!"